kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 }
 ~~~

-**Priority**: The transmission priority of the subscription relative to all other active fetches and subscriptions.within the session.
+**Priority**: The transmission priority of the subscription relative to all other active fetches and  within the session.
 The publisher SHOULD transmit *lower* values first during congestion.

 **Order**: The transmission order of the Groups within the subscription.
 The publisher SHOULD transmit groups based on their sequence number in default (0), ascending (1), or descending (2) order.